malabika509/innovativelandingpage/README.md

 # innovative landing page
-This is a copy of a online cosmetic shop using HTML & CSS
+This is a copy of an online cosmetic shop using HTML & CSS